TREEcg/LDES-timeseries/README.md

 - [ ] [InfluxDB](https://www.influxdata.com/)
 - [ ] [TimeScaleDB](https://www.timescale.com/): Postgres for time-series
 - [ ] Apacha Kafka ?
+- [ ] Plain file ?

 ## Ingesting members into a database

 ### MongoDB

+Note: If you don't have MongoDB installed, checkout these [instructions](./documentation/MongoDB.md) for installations.

 The following piece of code ingests the some members in a MongoDB.

-If you don't have MongoDB installed, checkout these [instructions](./documentation/MongoDB.md) for installations.
+An alternative is to execute `tsc && npx ts-node index.ts` where you cloned this directory.

 ```javascript
 import { extractMembers } from "@treecg/ldes-snapshot";